ASaiM/hmp_mock_tests/README.md

 # Report

-A report of this analysis is available in `doc` directory.
-It is in markdown.
-To export it in PDF, you can use:
+A [report](doc/report/report.pdf) of this analysis is available in `doc/report` directory.

+To generate the PDF from the markdown file (requiring PANDOC):

 ```
 ./doc/report/build.sh
 ```

-It requires PANDOC.